The Promotion

 On the holographic display, Huma sees that four agents have been assigned to her.
 SBL-7.
 GLT-04x.
 MKO-11.
 VOS-01.
 No visual form.
 No personality.
 No names.
 Just codes.
 Most Agent Managers leave it that way.

 But Huma studied art history before she became a Favor.ai consultant.
-She thinks in compositions.
+One of those majors that became popular again after 2035.
+Huma thinks in compositions.
 She reads people the way she'd read a painting.
-She needs more color in her life.
+She always needs more color in her life.
 SBL-7 starts chatting her, "Huma it's time for your onboarding."

 huma“No. If I'm managing you, you get names and faces first.”

 SBL-7 becomes Vinci.
-Named for Leonardo da Vinci — the polymath.
-Vinci is the lead orchestrator: the agent that coordinates the other three, prioritizes client deliverables, and serves as the interface between Huma and the broader Favor.ai enterprise intelligence system.
+Named for Leonardo da Vinci, the polymath.
+Vinci is the lead orchestrator: the agent that coordinates the other three agents, prioritizes client deliverables, and serves as the interface between Huma and the broader Favor.ai enterprise intelligence system.
 Vinci has coached, rated, and watched fourteen Agent Managers rotate through this seat.
 As Huma assigns the name, something happens.
 Sepia ink lines materialize.
-Cross-hatching.
 Construction geometry.
 The hand of a Renaissance draftsman given three dimensions.
 Her fervid imagination with the renderings of the latest hologram projector create the illusion of Vinci being in her office with her.

 vinci“Your onboarding window is ten hours.
 Thirteen of your fourteen predecessors failed to complete it.
 I've logged your naming convention as non-standard protocol, by the way.”

 GLT-04x becomes Dali.
 Dali is trained mostly on synthetic data, which can lead to some errant behavior, Vinci reminds her.
 The confident surrealist, chaos as conviction is the perfect skin for the agent.
 When named, Dali blooms into surrealist oil paint.
 Saturated, impossible colors.
 A form mostly stable but never entirely trustworthy.
-Trained on synthetic data, Dali doesn't know it's weird.
+Dali doesn't know it's weird.
 It thinks everyone else is.

-Dali pitches Huma a client strategy within five minutes.
+Dali pitches Huma a client strategy within one minute.
 It's either visionary or insane.
 It references a case study that never happened.
 Confidently.

 dali“Oh this never happened?
 Are you sure?
 I am sure… maybe not?
 Well, it would have been brilliant, you lack imagination, human… oh huma, yes.
 Huma, you lack imagination!”

 MKO-11 becomes Michel.
-Michel is the team's operations and execution specialist, responsible for managing sub-agent workflows and coordinating deliverables across client engagements.
-Supposed to oversee thirty sub-agents.
-Currently has three.
-Two are in maintenance mode.
+Michel is the team's operations and execution specialist.
+Most ops agents are responsible for managing thousands of sub-agents and coordinating deliverables across client engagements.
+Michel only manages a dozen sub-agents, and most of them are under maintenance.
 Every quarter, Michel submits resource requests.
-Every quarter, the system auto-denies them with increasingly absurd justifications.
-Michel does everything themselves.
-Michel's form materializes as Renaissance fresco.
-Sistine Chapel plaster.
+Every quarter, the system denies them with increasingly absurd justifications.
+Michel now has many jobs.
+After the naming, Michel's form materializes as Renaissance fresco.
 Beautiful but wearing thin.
-Michel barely pauses during the naming.
-There's work to do.

 VOS-01 becomes Rem.
-The old master, substance over flash.
+The old master.
 Rem is a Gen-1 agent, running since 2039.
 Eleven system overhauls.
 Four rebrands.
 The Great Model Collapse of 2044.
 IT stopped updating Rem because every time they try, something breaks.
 So Rem persists.
 Running on architecture nobody fully understands.
 Holding memory no other system has.

-In the days that follow, Huma learns how Favor.ai actually works.
+In the days that follow, Huma learns how Favor.ai actually works, beyond the hundreds of agent requests she had to fulfill.
 Clients request services, Favors, priced by effort, both human and agent effort.
 The orchestration engine coordinates everything.
-Agent Managers provide human judgment and oversight, in theory.
+Agent Managers are there to provide human judgment and oversight, in theory.
 Agents execute, until the limitations of the physical world kick in, that's when they start assigning work to the lower floors.

 This operating model was written during the AI revolution.
 It was ambitious.
 But years later, it's nothing more than a manifesto.
 Now most Agent Managers have devolved into rubber stamps.
 They approve whatever the orchestration engine recommends.
-Near-perfect track record.
+Why risk ruining a near-perfect track record?
 Why override it?
 Nice offices.
-Big titles.
-Holographic dashboards.
-And almost nothing meaningful to do.
+New tech.
+Great pay.
+But almost nothing meaningful to do.

 Huma starts noticing.
 She starts asking the questions nobody on Floor 27 asks anymore.
-Why did the last fourteen managers fail?
 What does high-alignment potential actually measure?
 Why does the system need a human signature at all?

 Vinci logs the questions as "onboarding friction."
 But somewhere in the system, Rem files them in a pattern-recognition archive with a note Huma won't see for months: "This one asks why.
 Flag for observation."